TRENDMizzou/TREND-manual/doc/Known_limitations_by_OS.md

 # Known limitations by operating system

 ## macOS 10.12
-- macOS Sierra applies very strict safety policy.
+- macOS Sierra is very strict in its safety policy.
 It does not provide `Allow app downloaded from anywhere` option anymore.
 Therefore TREND may fail to launch because of the following problem
 <img src="../png/Sierra1.png" alt="error" width="300px">